devicetree-org/devicetree-specification/source/devicenodes.rst

     };

-Older versions of devicetrees may be encountered that contain a deprecated form of the stdout-path property called linux,stdout-path.
+Older versions of devicetrees may be encountered that contain a deprecated form of the *stdout-path* property called *linux,stdout-path*.
-For compatibility, a client program might want to support linux,stdout-path if a stdout-path property is not present.
+For compatibility, a client program might want to support *linux,stdout-path* if a *stdout-path* property is not present.
 The meaning and use of the two properties is identical.

 ``/cpus`` Node Properties
 -------------------------

-A cpus node is required for all devicetrees.
-It does not represent a real device in the system, but acts as a container for child cpu nodes which represent the systems CPUs.
+A ``/cpus`` node is required for all devicetrees.
+It does not represent a real device in the system, but acts as a container for child ``cpu`` nodes which represent the systems CPUs.

 .. tabularcolumns:: | l c l J |